Home Accidents, Deaths and Injuries: Statistics and Facts

 Causes of Deaths in Homes by State

-Poisoning was the leading cause of home deaths in most states, with West Virginia reporting the highest poisoning-related death rate at 78.
-Alaska (50) and Tennessee (50) also had high rates, reflecting the impact of substance misuse and hazardous material exposure in these areas.
+Poisoning was the leading cause of home deaths in most states.
+West Virginia reported the highest poisoning-related death rate at 78, followed by Alaska (50) and Tennessee (50).
+Substance misuse and hazardous material exposure drive these elevated rates.

-Falls were another major cause, with Wisconsin having the highest fall-related death rate at 33.
-Alabama had the lowest at six.
+Falls were also a major cause.
+Wisconsin had the highest fall-related death rate at 33, while Alabama had the lowest at six.

 Home Death and Injury FAQ

 The number of fatalities and injuries from preventable home accidents is concerning.
-To help you understand and minimize these risks, MoneyGeek has compiled frequently asked questions with key insights into home safety and accident prevention.
+MoneyGeek compiled frequently asked questions with key insights into home safety and accident prevention.

 How many accidents happen close to home?